GeorgePetrougp/SupplyManagementSystem/README.md

 -	Dependency Injection
 - Sql Server

-- Clean Architecture with Use Cases bussiness logic encaptulation
+- Clean Architecture with Use Cases bussiness logic encapsulation
 - Plug in based Architecture and plug-in components